La Cruz, Costa Rica

 La Cruz is a district of the La Cruz canton, in the Guanacaste province of Costa Rica.
 It is located in the north of the country, near the border with Nicaragua.

 Geography

-La Cruz has an area of km² and an elevation of metres.
+La Cruz has an area of 345.5 km2 and an elevation of 255 m.

 Villages

 Administrative center of the district is the town of La Cruz.

 Other villages in the district are Bellavista, Bello Horizonte, Brisas, Cacao, Carrizal, Carrizales, Colonia Bolaños, Copalchí, Infierno, Jobo, Monte Plata, Montes de Oro, Pampa, Pegón, Peñas Blancas, Piedra Pómez, Puerto Soley, Recreo, San Buenaventura, San Dimas, San Paco, San Roque, Santa Rogelia, Santa Rosa, Soley, Sonzapote, Tempatal and Vueltas.

 Demographics

 For the 2011 census, La Cruz had a population of inhabitants.

 Transportation

 Road transportation

 The district is covered by the following road routes: